Plurality voting: Single-winner and single-member systems

 In an election for a legislative body with single-member seats, each voter in a geographically defined electoral district may vote for one candidate from a list of the candidates who are competing to represent that district.
-Under the plurality system, the winner of the election then becomes the representative of the entire electoral district and serves with representatives of other electoral districts.
+Under the plurality system, the winner of the election then becomes the representative of the whole electoral district and serves with representatives of other electoral districts.
+That makes plurality voting among the simplest of all electoral systems for voters and vote counting officials; however, the drawing of district boundary lines can be contentious in the plurality system (see gerrymandering).
+The system is also independent of parties; the party with the most votes overall may not win the most seats overall (electoral inversion).
+Note that issues arising from single-member districts are still in place with majority voting systems, like the two-round system and instant-runoff voting too.